 Total and carbonate sedimentation on the reef flat sites 1A, 1B, 3A, and 3B were also strongly correlated with Waves, according to Spearman coefficients (Table 2), but only 1B showed significant correlation when controlling for SSY (Table 3, pvalue).
-These sites are likely influenced by wave-driven resuspension of locally available carbonate sediment that was deposited in the Tube, but did not remain on the SedPod due to energetic hydrodynamic conditions.
+Sedimentation rates at these sites are likely influenced by wave-driven resuspension of locally available carbonate sediment that was deposited in the Tube, but did not remain on the SedPod due to energetic hydrodynamic conditions.

 Both total and carbonate sedimentation correlated with Waves at all forereef sites (1C, 2C, 3C) according to both Spearman correlation and multiple regression, indicating Waves are the dominant control on sediment mobilization on the forereef, but the results from SedPods suggest residence time of deposited sediment is very short in these energetic areas.
-It also appears that carbonate sedimentation showed a nonlinear relationship with Waves in many cases (Figure 10).
+Carbonate sedimentation showed a nonlinear relationship with Waves in many cases (Figure 10).